scilus/fibernavigator/README.rst

 - Fast and efficient visualization of the results of deterministic and probabilistic tractograms.
 - Interactive selection of fibers.
-- Real-time fiber tractography.
-(Chamberland et al. 2014, Frontiers in Neuroinformatics)
+- Real-time fiber tractography (Chamberland et al. 2014, Frontiers in Neuroinformatics).
-- Tractography-driven resting-state fMRI (Chamberland et al. 2015, Proceeding of OHBM, Honolulu)
+- Tractography-driven resting-state fMRI (Chamberland et al. 2015, Frontiers in Neuroscience).
-- Orientation-dependent opacity rendering (Tax et al. 2014, ISMRM)
+- Orientation-dependent opacity rendering (Tax et al. 2014, ISMRM).
-- Display of MRI, functional MRI and EEG/MEG source localization results.
+- Display of MRI & functional MRI. `Image Gallery`_

 How to get the application
 --------------------------

-- `Build instructions for Ubuntu`_ and other Linux distros are provided
+- `Build instructions for Ubuntu`_ and other Linux distributions are provided
 - Windows and OSX builds are available on the Releases_ page.

 Development and contact with the team
 -------------------------------------

 - Issues can be submitted in the `issue tracker`_.
-- Various development and use recommandations and how-tos are located on the wiki_.
+- Various development and use recommandations and how-to are located on the wiki_.

 **A note for previous users**